 This means that if you want to do anything more complicated, you can’t.
 For instance, you’ll notice that you can’t even do a multi-city with an open jaw and you definitely can’t do flights with two stopovers because that would require 4 legs.

 If that’s the case you’ll have to call Aeroplan to get an agent to book it which costs $30 CAD + tax per passenger.

-Star Alliance Routing Tool
+Star Alliance Routing Tool (no longer available)

 The only issue I have with it is that it doesn’t figure out connections for you.
 So for instance, if I put in Toronto -> Johannesburg, it doesn’t tell me I can take an Air Canada flight to Washington and then South African Airlines to Johannesburg.